Dr. Smoke Questions and Answers

 Q. "Is there any way to smoke without purchasing a smoking wood chips box or owning an actual smoker?"

 A. Absolutely!!
 The easiest way to make a container for the smoking wood product is to use aluminum foil.
-Simply take a large piece of aluminum foil, fold it in half, and fold in each side, leaving an opening on one end.
+Simply take a large piece of aluminum foil (roughly 6"x18"), fold it in half, and fold in each side, leaving an opening on one end.
 Place your Wood Chips inside, and fold over the last edge to seal the pouch.
-Poke a large hole in the center of the foil pouch, using a knife tip, tines of a large fork, or with a pencil/pen tip.
+Slice two slits about 1-1/2" in length just off the center of the pouch, on the top only.
 This will allow for the smoke to escape and penetrate the food above.
 Remember, the aluminum pouch should be placed above the burners of a gas grill but under the grilling grate, or on top of the simmering charcoal briquettes.

 Q. "How do I use the Fire Starters?"